 Your brokerage is the middleman that between you and the exchange.
-It allows you to trade on the exchange.
-ETFs are literally “Exchange Traded” funds.
-They trade on a stock exchange.
+It allows you buy and sell securities that trade on the exchange.
+ETFs are “Exchange Traded” funds, so they trade on a stock exchange.

 On your online brokerage, you can select the number of ETF shares you want to buy, and then you can execute the trade.
 Then you hold the ETF and let it sit for the decades ahead.

 This is a very brief outline, and I know this can be intimidating.
 There is lots of content out there to help you conduct this task at your specific brokerage.